 2-point protractors are universal protractors for turntable cartridge alignment that can be used with any record player (as long as the headshell slots are long enough for the chosen alignment geometry).

 They are not as easy to use as arc protractors, but knowing the exact pivot to spindle distance of your turntable will not be necessary.
-The 2-point protractor will still allow you to set the overhang precisely for your turntable.

 Please note that the resulting overhang and offset angle may be different from the stock specification chosen by the record player manufacturer.
 This is normal.
 Each alignment geometry will result in a different overhang and offset angle.
 It is not necessary to match the manufacturer’s geometry.

 If you have no idea about the technical intricacies of turntable geometry, do not worry.
 The pre-set values should be fine for most users.

 It is recommended to print the 2-point protractor onto glossy photo paper to protect your stylus.
 Alternatively, a piece of clear packing tape stuck onto the target points will do the trick as well.
 You may also laminate the cartridge alignment protractor.